ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 ### Increased number of SATA drives for high capacity IBM Cloud Bare Metal Servers

 Thirty Four SATA drives are now available for NetApp ONTAP Select high capacity {{site.data.keyword.baremetal_short}}.
-For additional information, see the *NetApp ONTAP Select instance components* section in [NetApp ONTAP Select overview](../netapp/np_netappoverview.html).
+For more information, see the *NetApp ONTAP Select instance components* section in [NetApp ONTAP Select overview](../netapp/np_netappoverview.html#netapp-ontap-select-instance-components).

 ## Updates for add-on services

 ### Increased bandwidth option for F5 on IBM Cloud

 You now have the option to select a maximum bandwidth of 10 Gbps when installing the F5 on {{site.data.keyword.cloud_notm}} service for Cloud Foundation and vCenter Server instances.
-For additional information, see [Considerations for F5 on {{site.data.keyword.cloud_notm}}](../services/f5_considerations.html).
+For more information, see [Considerations for F5 on {{site.data.keyword.cloud_notm}}](../services/f5_considerations.html).

 ### KMIP for VMware on IBM Cloud